ZELLMECHANIK-DRESDEN/ShapeOut2/docs/sec_qg_youngs_modulus.rst

 if meaningful values for the Young's modulus are to be computed.

-In the following, additional visualizations for commonly used channel sizes and flow rates are shown:
+In the following, additional visualizations for other commonly used channel sizes and flow rates are shown:

 .. figure:: figures/qg_youngs_modulus_15um.png
     :target: _images/qg_youngs_modulus_15um.png